selfcontained/browserify-dev-bundler/README.md

 `options` config object supports the following:
 +    `root` - required - root directory where you modules are located.
-+    `watchify` - optional - defaults to false - enabled watchify support/caching
++    `watchify` - optional - defaults to true - enabled watchify support/caching
 +    `transforms` - optional - Array of transforms to apply.
 Each entry can be a single transform like you'd pass into `bundle.transform()`, or an `Array` that is applied against the transform function if you need to pass in options.
 +    `debug` - defaults to false - sets `browserify` debug flag for sourcemaps.
-+    `require` - optional function that receives the module name, and expects a boolean returned that determines if the module is `require()`'d against the bundle instead of just `add()`'d
++    `addFile` - optional function that receives the bundle, module name, and full module file path.
+This provides a hook to add the top level file to your bundle however needed.
+By default `bundle.addFile(modulePath)` is used.
+If you prefer to `bundle.require(modulePath)` you can override this function and provide whatever logic you need.
-+    `expose` - optional function that receives a module name, and expects a string returned that is used as the `expose` configuration option for `browserify`'s '`bundle.require()`
 +    `options` - optional configuration object passed into the `browserify()` or `watchify()` call.

 ## `events`